Melatonin and Eye Health: What Clinical Trials Show About AMD and Retinal Repair

 Why Researchers Are Looking at Melatonin and the Eye

-Melatonin is best known as the hormone that regulates sleep.
-But it is also produced directly by the retina — a fact that has driven growing scientific interest in its role in eye health.
-The retina generates its own melatonin independently of the pineal gland, following a circadian rhythm that peaks at night and plays a direct role in the overnight maintenance cycle of photoreceptors.
+Melatonin is also produced directly by the retina — a fact driving growing scientific interest in its role in eye health.
+Retinal melatonin peaks at night and directly regulates overnight photoreceptor maintenance.

 Melatonin as a Retinal Antioxidant